sumanprasad007/my_blogs/clgsud5or000009kzamvd6yd2.md

 ---

+I would like to express my gratitude to Shubham Sir for initiating the #90daysofDevOps challenge.
+As a member of the DevOps community, I have greatly benefited from this challenge and am honoured to be mentored by Shubham Sir.
+Moreover, I would like to extend my thanks to the entire DevOps & @[Shubham Londhe](@TrainWithShubham) (TrainWithShubham) community for being supportive and inclusive.
+This community are a great source of inspiration and motivation for aspiring DevOps professionals like me.
+I am proud to be part of this community and look forward to contributing to its growth and success.

 # **📍** Meetup Experience

 I recently had the pleasure of meeting Shubham Sir, a well-known influencer in the field of DevOps, and I couldn't be more grateful for the experience.
 During our meetup, we discussed various topics related to DevOps and shared our experiences.
 Shubham Sir is incredibly down-to-earth and approachable, despite his impressive fanbase, followers, and subscribers.